FernandoGomesK/Plane_Project/README.md

     flightmanager.py: Contains the FlightManager class, responsible for creating and managing a list of all flights.

-    person.py: Defines the abstract base class Person and the inherited classes Passenger, Pilot, Copilot, and CabinCrew.
+    person.py: Defines the abstract base class Person and the inherited classes Passenger and FlightCrew, which contains Pilot, Copilot and CabinCrew

     seat.py: Contains the Seat class, which handles seat status and passenger assignment.